rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Return of ancient worldviews

-The ancient worldviews all share a basic premise: there is no objective knowable truth, reality is determined by the gods to which mankind is but a plaything.
+Ancient worldviews all share a basic presupposition: there is no objective knowable truth, reality is determined by the gods to which mankind is but a plaything.

 It was in this context that Judaism changed everything in the ancient world.
 The innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.
 This was an outrageous claim.
-Ancient worldviews understood that man was nothing to the gods but at most idle amusement.
+Ancient worldviews understood that man was nothing to the gods but at most idle amusement like a child playing with ants.
 Explicit in the Jewish worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).

 The modern enlightenment worldview attempted to maintain the Christian ethic.